Diyckstra/terraform-provider-deyckstra/website/docs/d/ebs_volumes.md

 layout: "aws"
 page_title: "aws_ebs_volumes"
 description: |-
   Provides a list of EBS volume IDs.
 ---

 [describe-volumes]: https://docs.k2.cloud/en/api/ec2/volumes/DescribeVolumes.html
-[tf-ebs-volume]: ebs_volume.html

 # Data Source: aws_ebs_volumes

-Provides the list of EBS volume IDs matching the specified criteria.
+Provides a list of EBS volume IDs matching the specified criteria.
 This data source can be used to get a list of volume IDs with (for example) matching tags.

 ## Example Usage